Principal infinity-bundles -- General theory: Twisted bundles and twisted cohomology

 A proposal for a comprehensive theory in terms of bundles of topological spaces is in \cite{MaySigurdsson} and a systematic formulation in $\infty$-category theory and for the case of multiplicative generalized cohomology theories is in \cite{AndoBlumbergGepner}.
 The formulation above refines this, unstably, to geometric cohomology theories/(nonabelian) sheaf hypercohomology, hence from bundles of classifying spaces to $\infty$-bundles of moduli $\infty$-stacks.

+A wealth of examples and applications of such geometric nonabelian twisted cohomology of relevance in quantum field theory and in string theory is discussed in \cite{SSS,Schreiber}. \end{remark} \begin{example} In particular we may consider the space of sections of the universal $\rho$-associated $V$-fiber $\infty$-bundle itself, hence the $\mathrm{id}_{\mathbf{B}G}$-twisted cohomology with coefficients in $\mathbf{c}: V/\!/G \to \mathbf{B}G$.
+A cocycle here is an (homotopy-)\emph{invariant}

+of $V$, under the $G$-action.
+The connected components of the hom-$\infty$-groupoid form the \emph{$\infty$-group cohomology} of $G$ with coefficients in $V$:

-A wealth of examples and applications of such geometric nonabelian twisted cohomology of relevance in quantum field theory and in string theory is discussed in \cite{SSS,Schreiber}.
-We discuss further examples in \cite{NSSc}. \end{remark} \begin{remark} Of special interest is the case where $V$ is pointed connected, hence (by Theorem \ref{DeloopingTheorem}) of the form $V = \mathbf{B}A$ for some $\infty$-group $A$, and so (by Definition \ref{cohomology}) the coefficient for degree-1 $A$-cohomology, and hence itself (by Theorem \ref{PrincipalInfinityBundleClassification}) the moduli $\infty$-stack for $A$-principal $\infty$-bundles.
+In the case where $V$ is in the image of a chain complex under the Dold-Kan correspondence, this statement is familiar from homological algebra: group cohomology is the derived functor of the invariants functor, which in turn is the hom-functor from the trivial $G$-action on the point (see the first item of example \ref{ExamplesOfActions} for how $\mathrm{id}_{\mathbf{B}G}$ exhibits the trivial $G$-action on the point). \end{example} \begin{remark} More generally, of special interest is the case where $V$ is pointed connected, hence (by Theorem \ref{DeloopingTheorem}) of the form $V = \mathbf{B}A$ for some $\infty$-group $A$, and so (by Definition \ref{cohomology}) the coefficients for degree-1 $A$-cohomology, and hence itself (by Theorem \ref{PrincipalInfinityBundleClassification}) the moduli $\infty$-stack for $A$-principal $\infty$-bundles.
 In this case $H^{[g_X]}(X, \mathbf{B}A)$ is \emph{degree-1 twisted $A$-cohomology}.
 Generally, if $V = \mathbf{B}^n A$ it is \emph{degree-$n$ twisted $A$-cohomology}.
 In analogy with Definition \ref{cohomology} this is sometimes written

 Moreover, in this case $V/\!/G$ is itself pointed connected, hence of the form $\mathbf{B}\hat G$ for some $\infty$-group $\hat G$, and so the universal local coefficient bundle